pmichaillat/intermediate-macro/README.md

 + Malthusian model of growth
 + Solowian model of growth

-## Teaching material
+## Source files

-The repository contains the Keynote and Pages source files to the course material.
-The repository also contains the PDF version of the same source files.

-The material is organized in four folders:
+The source files are in Keynote or Pages format.
+They are organized in 3 folders:

 + `lectureslides` folder – 30 slide decks for 30 one-hour lectures
 + `problemsets` folder – 5 problem sets
 + `quizzes` folder – 6 quizzes, each composed of many multiple-choice questions

-Solutions to the problems sets and quizzes are available to instructors [upon request](https://github.com/pmichaillat/intermediate-macro/discussions).
+ The folders also contain the PDF versions of the source files.

 ### Lecture slides